We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

-The Finnair flight was quite peacful even so it was fully booked.
+The Finnair flight was quite peaceful even so it was fully booked.
 I was sitting on the second last row of the plane.
 Usually, I prefer to sit more in the front of the plane since it’s faster to get out and there is no queue of people waiting to get into the toilet.
-Anyway the cabin crew was friendly and served me free blueberry juice and tea which I was sipping slowly while watching out of the window – clouds passing by below me somewhere over Kajaani.
+Anyway, the cabin crew was friendly and served me free blueberry juice and tea which I was sipping slowly while watching out of the window – clouds passing by below me somewhere over Kajaani.

 Next to me was an older German couple and I exchanged a few words with them.
-Having lived in Finland since 10 years it’s always interesting to meet other German speaking people in Finland since there are not that many of them around here (personally, I just know 3 people who are living permanently here).
+Having lived in Finland since 10 years it’s always interesting to meet other German-speaking people in Finland since there are not that many of them around here (personally, I just know 3 people who are living permanently here).

 Checking the screen in the plane the outside temperature has dropped to -53C and our flight height was about 12 km.
 We just passed by Rovaniemi so we are officially flying over Lapland.
-Below me I can see a windmill park generating electricity – beside that only trees, a river and a street next to it.
+Below me I can see a windmill park generating electricity – besides that only trees, a river and a street next to it.
 The area looks quite different compared to how it looks during the winter.
 The plane is about to land in 20 minutes.

 Arriving in Ivalo

 My plane was landing in Ivalo at 10.20 am.
 Once we left the plane in Ivalo I picked up my backpack and contacted Caj to ask him where he and his wife are, as we agreed that they would pick me up with their car.
 They preferred to drive all the way from Turku and to have a few stops in between to visit friends.